dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-5/coding-practice-grouping-models.md

 ## Check your work

 The method you built should look similar to the following code.
 Click **View answer** to view it.

-**If there are differences**, compare what you wrote to the code below and change them, as this method will be used as-is in future lessons.

 ```python {% obfuscated="true" %}
 @classmethod